Cold-climate heat pump replacing an oil heating system at an Ontario home

 Pre-retrofit EnerGuide

-Registered energy advisor evaluates your home.
-The assessment confirms oil is the primary heat source and identifies the right heat pump sizing.
+A registered energy advisor evaluated the home, confirmed oil as the primary heat source, and identified the right heat pump sizing.

 03

-We assess your home, design the conversion (heat pump model, electrical panel scope, oil tank removal scope), and provide a fixed-price quote eligible for the grant.
+The contractor designed the conversion (heat pump model, electrical panel scope, oil tank removal scope) and provided a fixed-price quote eligible for the grant.

 04

-Apply through the federal portal.
-Documentation needed: income proof, EnerGuide report, oil heating proof (recent oil delivery invoices), and our quote.
+The homeowner applied through the federal portal with income proof, EnerGuide report, oil heating proof, and the contractor quote.

 05